Important information regarding your F1 visa status.

 If you move and do not inform us, we are required by law to terminate your SEVIS record for failure to maintain status.
 You would then need to petition for reinstatement with United States Citizenship and Immigration Services (USCIS).
 This costs $290 and may, or may not, be approved

-You can apply for pre-completion of OPT after you have been enrolled for a full academic year (3 quarters in a row).
+- Pre-completion OPT allows you to work during your study.
+To be eligible for pre-completion OPT, you must have been enrolled and maintained status for a full academic year (three quarters in a row).

-Post completion OPT applications can be submitted up to 90 days before completion of your course of study, and up to 60 days after.
+- Post completion OPT allows you to work after completing your program.
+OPT applications can be submitted up to 90 days before completion of your course of study, and up to 60 days after.
 It is best to submit your application as early as possible.
 The USCIS has a large backlog of applications to process, and applications take a long time to be processed.